-- Vivid insights into the goals of the anti-discrimination law (AGG)
+- Clear insights into the basics and objectives of the AGG

-- Legal information on the obligations of the employer
+- Legal information on one's own rights and obligations as well as those of the employer

 - Concrete characteristics by which discrimination can be recognized

-- Solid knowledge about which disadvantages are prohibited
+- Solid knowledge of which discriminations are prohibited and which are even justified More info

 Allgemeines Gleichbehandlungsgesetz (AGG)